 The time still to load the supplies for the resort on the boat, to get me in, a half-hour crossing, and here ...

-I'm glad I opted for Murex, after various opinions gleaned from here and there on the forums of divers and travelers.
-The dive sites around Bangka are really top (the sub photos arrive in a future post), the reception was great.
-And it's one of the few dive-centers corner (the only?) held exclusively by Indonesians.
+I'm glad I opted for MurexI was very happy with this trip, after various opinions gleaned here and there on divers' and travelers' forums.
+The dive sites around Bangka are really top (sub pictures will come in a next post), the welcome was great.
+And it is one of the few dive-centers of the corner (the only one?) held exclusively by Indonesians.